 Schuhmann, Peter, Brittany Bass, James Casey and David Gill.
 2016.
 "Visitor Preferences and Willingness to Pay for Coastal Attributes in Barbados," Ocean and Coastal Management 134: 240-250.

-1. "The Effect of Technology Investment on Student Achievement," 2018 (Job Market Paper)
+1. "The Effect of Technology Investment on Student Achievement," 2019 (Under Review)

 Abstract: This study presents new evidence on the effect of technology investment on student achievement.
 I exploit exogenous variation in school-level technology investment using the California Education Technology K-12 Voucher Program.
 The voucher program provided eligible schools, in which at least 40% of enrolled students qualified for free or reduced-price meals, with technology vouchers to purchase qualifying hardware and software products and services.
 Using a regression discontinuity design and data on voucher eligibility, voucher spending, and test scores, I find that voucher spending had positive impacts on student achievement.
 The effects are largest for middle schoolers, and are concentrated among low-socioeconomic students.
 The results of this study suggest that technology investment can help narrow the income achievement gap.